Prudential Financial, Inc.

 What are the main risks of holding PRU?

-Based on the information provided, here are the key risks of holding PRU stock, ordered by importance:
+Based on the provided information, the key risks of holding PRU are:

 What is the price forecast for PRU in 2026?